Browser Cookies

 "What is Synchronized Skating?"

-The objective is for the team to perform as one unit executing circles, blocks, lines, wheels and intersections in unison to music, while demonstrating edgework, freeskate element quality, skating power and flow.
-Skate Canada’s SynchroSkate program includes a number of Synchronized Skating categories which accommodate skaters at any age and skill level.
+Synchronized skating, or "synchro," is a specialized discipline of skating involving groups of 8 to 16 skaters performing various group formations and individual freeskate and skating skills.
+The objective is for the team to perform as one unit, executing circles, blocks, lines, wheels, and intersections in unison to music, while demonstrating edgework, freeskate element quality, skating power, and flow.
+Skate Canada's SynchroSkate program includes a number of synchronized skating categories which accommodate skaters at any age and skill level.